Unpaid Commissions Litigation

-- A description of how wages, salary, drawing accounts, commissions and all other monies earned and payable shall be computed
+- A description of how wages, salary, drawing accounts, commissions, and all other monies earned and payable shall be computed

-- How often the employee will be paid
+- How often will the employee be paid?

 - The frequency of reconciliation (if the agreement provides for a recoverable draw)

-- Details pertinent to payment of wages, salary, drawing account, commissions, and all other monies earned and payable when the employment relationship ceases
+- Details pertinent to payment of wages, salary, drawing account, commissions, and all other monies earned and payable when the employment relationship ceases.

 Both during a commissioned salesperson’s employment and after the employee resigns or is terminated, employers frequently refuse to pay, in whole or in part, earned commissions.
 Commissioned salespersons properly maintain that the commissions are their right under their contracts of employment.